 Colin Mayer, professor of management at the Saïd Business School, University of Oxford, and author of the British Academy report Principles for Purposeful Business and the book Firm Commitment, said in an interview with Board Agenda that the Covid-19 pandemic means companies that face up to defining their “purpose” will be the ones that emerge from the crisis in better shape.

 He said: “Business is going to fundamentally change as a result of this.
 The response to the financial crisis was to bring about a very substantial change in terms of the nature of our financial system.

 “What’s happening now is that the rest of the corporate sector is going through a similar existential crisis, which will need it to reconsider its fundamental reason for being: namely its purpose.”

-In an interview that explores the progress of “purposeful” business as phenomenon in the corporate sector and the implications of the global pandemic crisis, Prof Mayer remains convinced that purpose is as important as ever.
+In an interview that explores the progress of “purposeful” business as a phenomenon in the corporate sector and the implications of the pandemic, Mayer remains convinced that purpose is as important as ever.

-Mayer said that business that are doing well are those that have responded in a way that helps address the crisis.
+Mayer said that businesses that are doing well are those that have responded in a way that helps address the crisis.